csev/sakai-scripts/README.md

 your system or set up a nighly build.
 Sakai can run on a 2GB RAM system but is a lot more comfortable with a 4GB or more app server.

+The outlie of this document is that you jump to the setup for Docker, Ubuntu, Mac, or WSL and do some pre-steps and then continue with the common steps, below.

 Getting started on ubuntu in Docker
 ======================================